How to Get Rid of Roaches with Cedarcide: 3 Steps

 • Roaches can go weeks without food, but need water almost every day.
 In other words, the less excess moisture in your home, the better.
 Avoid letting water sources sit out for prolonged periods of time, this includes pet bowls, dirty dishes, potted plants, leaky plumbing, and appliance drip trays.
 With serious roach problems, you might need to towel-dry showers and sinks after each use until things improve.

-• If there are roaches in your area and your home offers easily accessible entry points, you’re almost surely going to get indoor roaches at some point.
+• If there are roaches in your area and your home offers easily accessible entry points, you’re almost sure to get indoor roaches at some point.
 To avoid this fate, thoroughly check your home, both inside and outside, for potential entryways, such as cracks or holes in cabinets, weather-stripping, door & window seals, countertops, piping, walls, ceilings, attics, basements, crawl spaces, under sinks, floorboards, etc. For heavy roach problems, using stoppers to seal drains might also be necessary.

 2. BAIT OR TRAP THEM, NATURALLY

-Making an effective and natural roach trap at home takes almost time at all.
+Making an effective and natural roach trap at home takes almost no time at all.
 Start by baiting the bottom of a bottle with an attractant like sugar or bread, and then ensure it’s easy to enter the trap but difficult to escape.
 This can be achieved by lining the walls of the bottle with something slippery like petroleum jelly.
 Then, position these traps wherever you’re experiencing the worst roach issues and leave them overnight.
 Check each trap in the morning and empty and replace as needed.

 Natural DIY roach bait is another family-safe and effective approach.
 Fill shallow dishes with a 50/50 mixture of baking soda and sugar and place them near known trouble areas like countertops, flooring, or trash cans.
 Continue this method until your roach issue improves.